Sammyjroberts/cfs-rust/osal/README.md

 - Improving documentation
 - Providing feedback on the API design

-Don't be afraid to experiment or make suggestions - this is a learning project for everyone involved.

 ## License

 This project is licensed under the [MIT License](../LICENSE) - see the LICENSE